 Phil is the Vice Chair of Wulvern Housing and leads for Wulvern Housing on regulatory compliance.

 Phil has published a Case Study into how resident scrutiny can drive housing and care accountability and a related article for the Guardian.
 Phil has been interviewed by BBC 5 Live, BBCs Radio West Midlands, Three Counties, Kent and Merseyside.

 Phil is due to speak at the ARCH Tenants Conference on 18th September.

 "Just over 3 years ago I was thinking about what to do next.
 Having led the Tenant Participation Advisory Service (TPAS) for ten successful years, I had taken the idea of tenant scrutiny and local offers into the Tenant Services Authority and seen them implemented into its regulatory framework.

 I met ALMO and housing association chief executives, directors of housing, contractors, tenants, housing agencies – lots of people I’d worked closely with.
 And I became confident of a market – in consultancy and commentating – for someone with integrity and honesty to stand up for tenant involvement and improving services.

 My approach to widening involvement – by improving services and anchoring it through robust scrutiny – remains as vital as it has ever been.
 I’m pleased to have worked with a range of landlords and tenants and helped realise many achievements .
 And I’m pleased to be able to comment on major housing matters through 24dash.com and Housing magazine.
-I’ve also continued my voluntary activity through Wulvern Housing, St Hilda’s CE Primary School the Guardian’s Housing Advisory Panel and the Manchester Jazz Festival."
+I’ve also continued my voluntary activity through being a Reporter for Healthwatch Salford, the Guardian’s Housing Advisory Panel, and the Manchester Jazz Festival."